Special Education (B.S.Ed.)

 Hands-on learning is an integral part of our special education curriculum and can include these courses:

-- SESE 260 - Service Learning Field Experience in Special Education: You'll receive early exposure to services in special education in settings through mentoring actors with special needs in the Penguin Players.
+- SESE 260 - Observation of Individuals with Disabilities in Community and/or School Settings: You'll receive early exposure to services in special education in settings through mentoring actors with special needs in the Penguin Players.

 - SESE 452 - Assistive Technology/Multiple Disabilities: Working in the COE Assistive Technology Lab, you'll learn a variety of low- and high-tech applications for students with disabilities.